This post may contain affiliate links. Please see my disclosure policy for details.

 Travelling solo allows you to face your fears and what’s great is that there’s no one else to see it.

-I never been a fan of the term ‘I’m going to find myself’, I much prefer ‘I’m learning to accept myself’.
+I have never been a fan of the term ‘I’m going to find myself’, I much prefer ‘I’m learning to accept myself’.

 3. You’ll have the opportunity to meet new people